Milah Abraham: Beliefs

 Millah Abraham teaches that the major Abrahamic religions, including Judaism, Christianity and Islam, have been corrupted by humans, necessitating a sequence of new prophets.
 It claims to be the latest installation of the Abrahamic religions.
 Mushaddeq teaches that "just as Judaism had given way to Christianity, and Christianity to Islam, it was Islam’s turn" to give way to Gafatar, which will "in turn be superseded by a new iteration of Abrahamic faith centuries from now."

+Distribution

+Its followers are concentrated in West Kalimantan.